Dual-Balancing for Multi-Task Learning: Related Works

-Among the given $T$ tasks, each task $t$ has a training dataset $\mathcal{D}_t$.
-In MTL, a model consists of two parts: task-sharing parameter $\vtheta$ and task-specific parameters $\{\vpsi_t\}_{t=1}^{T}$.
-For example, in computer vision tasks, $\vtheta$ usually represents a feature encoder (e.g., \textit{ResNet} \cite{he2016deep}) to extract common features among tasks and $\vpsi_t$ denotes a task-specific output module (e.g., a fully-connected layer).
-For parameter-efficiency, $\vtheta$ contains most of the MTL model parameters, which is crucial to the performance.
+In an MTL problem with $T$ tasks, we aim to learn a model from $\{\mathcal{D}_t\}_{t=1}^T$, where $\mathcal{D}_t$ is the training dataset of task $t$.
+The MTL model parameters can be divided into two parts: (i) task-sharing parameter $\vtheta$, and (ii) task-specific parameters $\{\vpsi_t\}_{t=1}^{T}$.
+For example, in computer vision tasks, $\vtheta$ usually represents a feature encoder (e.g., \textit{ResNet} \cite{he2016deep}) to extract common features among tasks, while $\vpsi_t$ corresponds to the task-specific output module (e.g., a fully-connected layer).
+For parameter efficiency, $\vtheta$ contains most of the MTL model parameters, and is crucial to the performance.